developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Transaction Result Intent Type

-This Managed Configuration allows an EMM to request OemConfig to send a notification of the completion of a transaction by sending a Transaction Result Intent when it has finished processing the transaction.
+Allows an EMM to request OemConfig to send a notification of the completion of a transaction by sending a Transaction Result Intent when it has finished processing the transaction.

 If sending a Transaction Result Intent is desired, this Managed Configuration MUST be set to indicate the type of intent to be sent.
 * ***startActivity***- an EMM Activity is notified of the completion of the transaction by sending an intent using the Android method _Context.startActivity()_.